George Henry Cassidy (bishop): Views

 Cassidy spent much of his time in the House of Lords, where he voted against the Equality Act in early 2007.
 He was also one of the rebel bishops who signed a letter against Rowan Williams' decision not to block the appointment of Jeffrey John as Bishop of Reading in 2003.
 The other diocesan bishop signatories (referred to by their opponents, since there were nine, as the Nazgûl) were: Michael Scott-Joynt (Bishop of Winchester), Michael Langrish (Exeter), Michael Nazir-Ali (Rochester), Peter Forster (Chester), James Jones (Liverpool), Graham Dow (Carlisle), John Hind (Chichester) and David James (Bradford).

-Personal life
+Personal life and death

-Since 1966, Cassidy has been married to Jane Barling Stevens; they have two daughters.